savashn/ecewo/docs/examples/authentication.md

 ### Protected Routes

-Let’s say that we want some pages to be available for authenticated users only.
-In this situation, we can use get_session() and get_session_valuıe() functions to check if the user has a session.
+Let's say that we want some pages to be available for authenticated users only.
+In this situation, we can use get_session() and get_session_value() functions to check if the user has a session.

 ```c
 // <-- Here are the other handlers -->